christophervigliotti/angular-complete-guide-course-project/README.md

 ```
 #### 2. Implement the event listener in the recipe-list template

 Here we implement the event defined in the previous step with this code: `(recipeSelected)="onRecipeSelected(recipeEl)"`.
+When a recipe is selected
 ```
 <!-- recipe-list template -->
 <app-recipe-item